-- > The file name must contain an extension.
-Otherwise, the update may fail. - > Software version file is not a text file, and it must adopt the binary standard for transmission. - > To guarantee normal running, please select NO for ForceUpdate.
-That is, do not update software if the software and hardware version do not match - 3.
-Make sure the normal communication between the TFTP server and the switch, as shown in Figure 20.
+The file name must contain an extension.
+Otherwise, the update may fail.

+- > Software version file is not a text file, and it must adopt the binary standard for transmission. - To guarantee normal running, please select NO for ForceUpdate.
+That is, do not update software if the software and hardware version do not match

-Figure 20 Normal Communication between TFTP Server and Switch
+Figure 21 Normal Communication between TFTP Server and Switch